terramate-io/terramate-docs/cli/orchestration/runtime-configuration.md

   }
 }
 ```

 ## Stack-level Environment Variables

-To configure stack-specific environment variables, define them in the `terramate.config.run.env` block inside the `stack.tm.hcl` file within the desired stack.
+To configure stack-specific environment variables, define them in the `terramate.config.run.env` block inside the `stack.tm.hcl` file.
+You can place this file in any stack or directory, and the variables will be available to any stacks or directories nested within it.

 ```hcl
 # stacks/bob/stack.tm.hcl